ronu28/ronu28/README.md

 ## 💡 About Me
  <p> 🌐 I specialize in creating responsive, dynamic websites using HTML, CSS, JavaScript, Bootstrap, and PHP </p>
- 📱 I design and develop mobile apps using Flutter and React Native, ensuring smooth performance on both Android and iOS 🎓 I hold a B.Tech degree in Information Technology, giving me a strong foundation in programming and software development 🔗 I actively contribute to and showcase my work on GitHub 🎯 I focus on writing clean code, optimizing performance, and creating seamless user experiences
+ <p> 📱 I design and develop mobile apps using Flutter and React Native, ensuring smooth performance on both Android and iOS </p>
+ 🎓 I hold a B.Tech degree in Information Technology, giving me a strong foundation in programming and software development 🔗 I actively contribute to and showcase my work on GitHub 🎯 I focus on writing clean code, optimizing performance, and creating seamless user experiences